eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - Add the implementation to the source file
     - Open `Algorithms/ZeroImpute.cpp`
     - on Line 2, rename the header name to `ZeroImpute`.
-    - Replace the function `MeanImpute_Recovery()` by the code of [ZeroImpute](https://github.com/eXascaleInfolab/bench-vldb20/blob/master/Algorithms/NewAlgorithms/ZeroImpute.txt). **If this is not done, then algorithm will perform MeanImpute**.
+    - Replace the function `MeanImpute_Recovery()` by the code of [ZeroImpute](https://github.com/eXascaleInfolab/bench-vldb20/blob/master/Algorithms/NewAlgorithms/ZeroImpute.txt). **If you want to add your own algorithm, then your code should go here**.

 - Call the algorithm with the input given by the tester